 The authors of the review note that among athletes, the groups most at risk include:

 - basketball players

-In the general population, estimates suggest that the rate of sudden cardiac death among people ages 18 years or younger, but excluding infants, is between
+In the general population, estimates suggest that the rate of sudden cardiac death among people aged 18 years or younger, but excluding infants, is between

 In young people, sudden cardiac death is most often genetic or congenital in nature.
 Acquired forms of heart disease that lead to sudden cardiac death are rare but possible.

-These types of conditions affect the structure or rhythm of the heart, which places strain on the heart muscles and affects blood flow.
+These conditions affect the heart’s structure or rhythm, which places strain on the heart muscles and affects blood flow.

 In HCM, the muscles of the left ventricle become thickened and enlarged, which can result in a reduced left ventricle volume and impaired activity of the aortic valve.
 These effects can make it more difficult for the heart to pump blood to the rest of the body, place strain on the heart and lungs, and disrupt typical heart rhythms.

 In most cases, HCM is benign, and many people may not even experience symptoms.
 In some cases, though, heart complications can develop.
-Sudden cardiac death may occur in up to
+Sudden cardiac death may occur in around

 Other forms of congenital or genetic forms of cardiomyopathy can also cause sudden cardiac death but are less common.
 They include: